sonhal/googlecodelabs-python-kurs/python-kurs.md

 ## The Project

 To exercise our new Python skills I will leave you with a small challenge!

 ### Python UIO courses descriptions

 Create a small Python program that can be called from the commandline.
-The programs porpouse is to give the user the description of UIO (Universitetet i Oslo) study courses.
+The programs porpouse is to give the user the description of UiO (Universitetet i Oslo) study courses.

 #### The program will take a course name as a argument from the commandline